 Laboratory of Molecular & Cellular Biology(LMCB)

-We work in the field of cell biology.
 Our research interest is to understand the molecular mechanism of basic cellular processes such as dedifferentiation, neuritogenesis, migration, and cell division.

 Recently, we have established that transformed cells, due to the exposure of carcinogen,3-MC, show expression of Vimentin, α-SMA, CD34 along with NM IIs.
 NMIIs can localize at the perinuclear region besides its location at stress fibre and filopodia.
 At perinuclear site, interaction of NM IIs with Nesprin2 regulate gene expression, which may generate mechanoreciprocity in cancer cells.
 [Saha et al (2011), Dey et al (2013), Halder et al (2019)]